discord-gophers/goapi-gen/README.md

 ## Extensions

-`oapi-codegen` supports the following extended properties:
+`goapi-gen` supports the following extended properties:

 - `x-go-type`: specifies Go type name.
 It allows you to specify the type name for a schema, and will override any default value.
 This extended property isn't supported in all parts of OpenAPI, so please refer to the spec as to where it's allowed.
 Swagger validation tools will flag incorrect usage of this property.
-- `x-oapi-codegen-extra-tags`: adds extra Go field tags to the generated struct field.
+- `x-goapi-gen-extra-tags`: adds extra Go field tags to the generated struct field.
 This is useful for interfacing with tag based ORM or validation libraries.
 The extra tags that are added are in addition to the regular json tags that are generated.
 If you specify your own `json` tag, you will override the default one.